Step 0: Introductions that are in the listed category

 - It's listed on the Inventory but the CAS name and CAS number are protected as confidential business information (CBI).
 You can ask us to check if your chemical is confidentially listed on the Inventory.

-Trade names, product and INCI names
+Trade names, product names and INCI names

 The Inventory is a database of chemicals, not products, mixtures or formulations.
 Therefore it does not contain product names, trade or marketing names and rarely contains INCI or common chemical names.
 We recommend finding a CAS number or CAS name for each chemical that you want to search.
+For example:

 Naturally occurring chemicals